 Frozen pension payments

-If you have lived and worked overseas, send the claim form to the International Pension Centre unless you have lived or worked in:
+If you have lived and worked overseas, send the claim form to the International Pension Centre unless you have lived or worked in one of the places where the state pension keeps in line with inflation, which are:

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland.